 Once the top was up to height we could then concentrate on the capping.
 A steel pin was set in the centre to determine the finished height and a semi dry screed was laid down to form the apex.

 The pin would be removed once the screed had set and the top was left rough in preparation for a final finishing coat.
-A small amount of cement was added to the final coat to make it more weather resistant.
+A cement based mortar was used to form this capping to make it more weather resistant.
 This also matched the capping on the opposite side.

 On the back of the pillar, part of the boundary wall which butted up against the pillar had also been damaged when the vehicle had impacted it.
 This was repaired to match in with the existing stonework using the original stone and lime mortar and finally capped off.

 You often still see wild deer wandering around the park and the Estate regularly organizes shoots on the grounds.
 Not to shoot the deer of course but clay pigeon shoots and if you are interested you can always enquire here www.newnham.co.uk.